 - Family health history

-Once the underwriters have been able to obtain a good idea of your health and your condition, they will be better able to make a determination regarding coverage, as well as the amount of premium to be charged for your policy.
+Once the underwriters have been able to obtain a good idea of your health and your condition, they will understand your health and will have a better idea on how much to charge you.

 How Much Will Your Life Insurance Coverage Cost?